A cutting saw and dust from cutting engineered stone

 Since December 2023, businesses and consumers have been encouraged to avoid entering into contracts for these products that may not be able to be fulfilled prior to the ban coming into effect.

-Certain sintered stone, porcelain and finished stone products will be exempt from the ban.
 Businesses and consumers should closely review the communique and stay up to date with updates from Safe Work Australia as the implementation progresses.

 Safe Work Australia has made available information for consumers, businesses and workers.
 It has published more details on the requirements before and after the prohibition comes into effect as well as common questions and answers and the definition of engineered stone.